 Store predictions/references for computing BERT scores.
+It is necessary to store sentences in a tokenized form to ensure the DDP mode working.

-- predictions ¶ (List[str]) List of predicted sentences - references ¶ (List[str]) List of references
+- predictions¶ (List[str]) An iterable of predicted sentences. - references¶ (List[str]) An iterable of predicted sentences.

 BLEUScore